Black Hole Partition Function using Hybrid Formalism of Superstrings: Introduction

 There have been innumerable applications of the hybrid formalism of superstrings in the presence of RR-backgrounds, to list a few, scattering amplitudes in lower dimensions~\cite{9407190,Berkovits:2001nv}, in obtaining C-deformation~\cite{Ooguri:2003qp} from superstrings in graviphoton backgrounds~\cite{Berkovits:2003kj}, emergence of non(anti)-commutative superspace~\cite{Seiberg:2003yz,de Boer:2003dn}, for Calabi-Yau compactifications to two dimensions~\cite{Berkovits:2001tg} and more recently, in the study of flux vacua from the world-sheet point of view~\cite{Linch:2006ig,Linch:2008rw}.

 We use the formulation of hybrid superstrings in the near horizon geometry of extremal black holes in four dimensions, presented in~\cite{9907200}.
 It was shown that, two-dimensional sigma models based on the coset supermanifold $\frac{PSU(1,1|2)}{U(1)\times U(1)}$ with Wess-Zumino term, provide an elegant description of superstrings propagating on $AdS_2 \times S^2$ background with Ramond-Ramond flux.
 It is also desirable to have a world-sheet perspective on our understanding of the derivation of OSV relation (\ref{osv}); as mentioned earlier, the world-sheet approaches to large N topological string dualities are playing a special role in our understanding of the Maldacena conjecture~\cite{Berkovits:2007rj}.
-For the present case, the connection of low energy F-terms and the topological string amplitudes can be understood nicely in the hybrid approach~\cite{9407190} (see~\cite{Kappeli:2006fj} for a review).
+For the present case, the connection of low energy F-terms and the topological string amplitudes can be understood nicely in the hybrid approach~\cite{9407190} (see~\cite{9604123,Kappeli:2006fj} for a review).
 More importantly, in hybrid approach, the dilaton in type II theories, couples to the $N=(2,2)$ worldsheet supercurvature via the Fradkin-Tseytlin term in the action~\cite{9510106}.
 This has the advantage that the scattering amplitudes have a well defined dependence on the string coupling constant.
 This will be important while trying to get the right factors of topological string coupling in the IIA partition function.

 The rest of the paper is organized as follows.
-In section-2, we review the hybrid formalism of superstrings in flat space, and how the low energy F-terms arise from considering graviton-graviphoton scattering amplitudes using $N=4$ topological strings.
-In section-3.1, we discuss the $\frac{PSU(1,1|2)}{U(1)\times U(1)}$ sigma model and write down the lowest order terms in the $AdS_2 \times S^2$ background, using the expressions for left-invariant currents.
-In section 3.2, the calculation of world-sheet instanton contributions to the IIA superstring partition function on $AdS_2 \times S^2 \times CY_3$ is set up and the connection to OSV relation is discussed.
+In Section-2, we review the hybrid formalism of superstrings in flat space.
+In section-3, we discuss the $\frac{PSU(1,1|2)}{U(1)\times U(1)}$ sigma model and write down the lowest order terms in the $AdS_2 \times S^2$ background in the $U(1)\times U(1)$ notation, using the expressions for left-invariant currents.
+In Section-4, we present various partition functions in $AdS_2 \times S^2 \times CY_3$ related to the black hole partition function.
+In Section-5, we present the computation of type IIA partition function over $AdS_2 \times S^2 \times CY_3$ by embedding the theory in $N=4$ topological strings.
+We provide localization arguments using the BRST method and obtain the OSV relation.